Blue Heron Kyol Che Commitments

 1. Group Practice

-First Evening of Kyol Che: This will be an orientation session, both for the subject matter of our theme, and also for how Kyol Che will work this year, given our online forum.
+First Day Meeting of Kyol Che: This will be an orientation session, both for the subject matter of our theme, and also for how Kyol Che will work this year, given our online forum.
 All are welcome.

-Weekly Group Practice: All participants will meet for Group Practice every Tuesday evening from 7 to 9:15 pm.
+Weekly Group Practice: All participants will meet for Group Practice every Sunday morning, from 9am – 10:30am. pacific time.
 Practice periods will alternate: one week we will hold group practice with dharma dialogues and the other week we will hold workshops related to this year’s theme.

-End of Kyol Che: On the last evening of Kyol Che participants, family, friends and the general public are invited to share in celebration of this intensive practice period.
-A circle talk will give everyone opportunity to reflect on their experience and offer up any recommendations for future Kyol Che’s.
+End of Kyol Che: On the last meeting of Kyol Che we will celebrate the conclusion of the intensive practice period.
+A circle talk will give everyone an opportunity to reflect on their experience and offer up any recommendations for future Kyol Che’s.

 Retreats: Kyol Che students are expected to attend all retreats during Kyol Che unless pre-arranged with the Kyol Che Teacher and stated in your contract.